 We found 5 providers with an interest in gastrointestinal problems and who accept Cigna near Burleson, TX.

-Dr. Venkat Namburu's specialty is adult gastroenterology.
-Patient reviews placed him at an average of 2.5 stars out of 5.
-Dr. Namburu's areas of expertise include indigestion, esophageal varices, and achalasia.
+Dr. Venkat Namburu is a specialist in adult gastroenterology.
+He is rated 2.5 stars out of 5 by his patients.
+Areas of expertise for Dr. Namburu include achalasia, hepatitis C, and gastric (stomach) ulcer.
 He is professionally affiliated with Plaza Medical Center of Fort Worth and Texas Health Harris Methodist Hospital Fort Worth.
-He is an in-network provider for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and United Healthcare Plans, as well as other insurance carriers.
-He is open to new patients.
-After attending Osmania University and Kakatiya Medical College for medical school, Dr. Namburu completed his residency training at Mahatma Gandhi Memorial Medical College and Interfaith Medical Center.
+He is in-network for several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and United Healthcare Plans.
+Dr. Namburu's practice is open to new patients.
+Before performing his residency at Mahatma Gandhi Memorial Medical College and Interfaith Medical Center, Dr. Namburu attended Osmania University and Kakatiya Medical College for medical school.
 Dr. Namburu (or staff) is conversant in Urdu, Telugu, and Hindi.

 Relevant Interests: , esophageal cancer, indigestion, gastrointestinal bleeding, gastrointestinal problems (digestive disorders), pyloric stenosis, achalasia, stomach problems, Crohn's disease, vomiting, gastric (stomach) ulcer, gastritis, irritable bowel syndrome (IBS), diverticular disease, duodenal ulcer, peptic ulcer, inflammatory bowel disease, stomach cancer, ulcerative colitis, small intestine disorders, colon problems, hemorrhoids, gastroparesis, malabsorption, acid reflux (GERD)